On June 23, 2016, we published a press release announcing the findings of a communications survey we conducted during the national SHRM conference.

 We surveyed over 300 HR professionals at the national SHRM (Society for Human Resources Management) conference.
 The survey results indicate that companies are unable to measure internal communications and are slowly adapting to the mobile behaviors of their workforce.

-The respondents were fairly evenly distributed between companies with less than 25% non-desk employees, 25-50% non-desk, 50-75% non-desk and more than 75%+ non-desk.
-Non-desk workers are defined as employees in industries such as manufacturing, retail, restaurants and hospitality that typically do not sit at a desk to do their jobs and are not given access to corporate email.
+The respondents were fairly evenly distributed between companies with less than 25% non-desk employees, 25-50% non-desk, 50-75% non-desk, and more than 75%+ non-desk.
+Non-desk workers are defined as employees in industries such as manufacturing, retail, restaurants, and hospitality that typically do not sit at a desk to do their jobs and are not given access to the corporate email.

 The national SHRM conference attracts 15,000 HR professionals to its annual convention.
 The conference was hosted in Washington, DC this year from June 19-22.
 Red e App conducted its survey during the first two days of the conference.

 Red e App’s prior studies revealed that 50% of non-desk and hourly workers do not have access to company-provided email.
 Red e App’s attendance at SHRM was to help HR professionals understand how Red e App can help companies better connect to these employees through a mobile platform.